 - Intellectual property protection and prosecution

-- Strategic planning and day-to-day guidance on the operation of Regional Centers
+- Strategic planning with regard to operation of Regional Centers

 - Licensing of technology and digital content, software development and other technology-related issues